AsynchronousAI/cobalt/README.md

 In comparision to Lua, cobalt has the following to improve speed/memory:
 - 2x faster gc
 - 30% faster pool allocator
+- 3-4x less memory usage by the cobalt core
 - light functions and rotables
 - 1.5x to 2.5x faster vm with JIT
 - Easy memory leak tracking